Distributed controller synthesis for deadlock avoidance: Two locks per process

-For every process $p$ and every set of edges between two locks of $p$ we can check if there is a "local strategy" inducing only edges within this set, as a consequence of Lemma~\ref{lem:polycheckpatterns}.
+For every process $p$ and every set of edges between two locks of $p$ we can check if there is a "strategy" for $p$ inducing only edges within this set, as a consequence of Lemma~\ref{lem:polycheckpatterns}.

-\AP We call an edge $t_1 \edge{p} t_2$ \intro{unavoidable} if all "local strategies" of $p$ induce this edge.
+We call an edge $t_1 \edge{p} t_2$ \intro{unavoidable} if it is "induced" by every "locally live" "strategy" of $p$.

 Let $\intro*\Gu$ be the graph whose nodes are locks and whose edges are the "unavoidable" edges.
 We will compute a set of locks $\BTu$ in a similar way as $\BTPP$ in the previous section except that we will use slightly more general basic SCCs of $\Gu$.

-\AP A \intro{direct semi-deadlock SCC} of $\Gu$ is either a "direct deadlock SCC" or an SCC containing only double edges, and two locks $t_1$ and $t_2$ such that for some process $p$ using $t_1$ and $t_2$, every strategy for $p$ induces at least one edge between $t_1$ and $t_2$.
+\AP A \intro{direct semi-deadlock SCC} of $\Gu$ is either a "direct deadlock SCC", or an SCC containing only double edges, with two locks $t_1$ and $t_2$ such that for some process $p$ using $t_1$ and $t_2$, every strategy for $p$ induces at least one edge between $t_1$ and $t_2$.
 Then a \intro{semi-deadlock SCC} of $\Gu$ is either a "direct semi-deadlock SCC" or an SCC from which a "direct semi-deadlock SCC" can be reached.

 Let $\intro*\BTu$ be the set of locks appearing in "semi-deadlock SCCs".